 broccoli coffee is the latest health food trend in some parts of the world?
 Would you fancy a broccoli coffee?
 It is made from dehydrated broccoli powder coming from those broccoli heads that were considered too ‘ugly’ to be sold.

-broccoli has more vitamin C that a glass of orange juice?
+broccoli has more vitamin C than a glass of orange juice?

 purple cauliflower turns green when it is cooked?